npdemas/npdemas.github.io/consulting.md

 - Failure Analysis
 - Reverse Engineering

+For a small sampling of the type of work we can produce, please visit the <a href="gallery">gallery</a>.

 We are currently accepting new clients.
 Please contact our Principal Nickolas P. Demas by <a href="https://npdemas.github.io/contact">email</a> to learn how we can serve you.